 If you are doing your internship as a student, you are considered as an employee of the company, so you are covered by the internship company’s guidelines.
 Follow the guidelines that your company tells you.
 If you are sent home from your internship, you must - if possible - primarily work with internship assignments that come from the company.
 If this is not possible, you can work on your internship report or final exam assignment.

-The Ministry of Higher Education and Science has published a FAQ with questions and answers in English to students and institutions about the consequences of the COVID-19 situations.
-Please consult this FAQ also for questions about SU (the educational grant) as a supplement to the info published on this site - the FAQ of the ministry is often updated before this site.
+The Ministry of Higher Education and Science has published an FAQ with questions and answers in English for students and institutions about the consequences of the COVID-19 situation.
+Please consult this FAQ, also for questions about SU (the educational grant) as a supplement to the info published on this site - the FAQ from the Ministry is often updated before this site.

-If you need to contact someone at the academy, we encourage you to do so via e-mail.
-Find employee e-mail adresses here
+If you need to contact someone at the Academy, we encourage you to do so via e-mail.
+Find employee e-mail addresses here

 For general questions on the virus, risk of infection and precautionary measures, we refer to official information from the Danish authorities and if in doubt, use the Danish authorities hotline: (+45) 70 20 02 33.